- Licensing and Education

 The right coverage values for your policy will depend on your situation – including how much of the repair and replacement costs you could pay out-of-pocket in a disaster – but be aware that insurance policies have “limits of coverage,” and within these limits can be sub-limits on specific items.
 For instance, your policy might have a $50,000 limit on personal property replacement, with a $5,000 sub-limit on computers and peripherals.

 Also consider that insuring your home for just its appraisal or loan value likely means that in the event of catastrophe, you’ll only have enough coverage to repay your mortgage lender and not enough to repair the home.
-Review your dwelling coverage from time to time to be sure it doesn’t drop below the cost of replacing your home, both in the case of your homeowners policy and your earthquake insurance, if any.
+Review your dwelling coverage from time to time to be sure it doesn’t drop below the cost of replacing your home, both in the case of your homeowners policy and your earthquake insurance.

 Other earthquake insurance facts